DefectDojo/django-DefectDojo/docs/content/en/basics/start-using.md

 understand the terminology we use below, so we recommend taking a look at that first.

-Create a new Product Type {#create-new-product-type}
+Create a new Product Type
 -------------------------

 The first step to using DefectDojo is to create a Product Type.
 Some